someparty/someparty/source/about.html.markdown

 layout: page
 ---

-Some Party is an email newsletter sharing updates on independent Canadian rock music, curated and produced entirely as a solo project.
-I'm Adam White, who you may know from 20-odd years as a [Punknews.org](https://www.punknews.org) editor or as a [Polaris Music Prize](https://polarismusicprize.ca/) jurist.
-The newsletter's written and delivered every week (more or less).
+Some Party is an email newsletter sharing updates on independent Canadian rock music, curated and produced entirely as a solo project by Adam White.
+You may know me from 20-odd years as a [Punknews.org](https://www.punknews.org) writer and editor or more recently as a [Polaris Music Prize](https://polarismusicprize.ca/) jurist.
+I compile and deliver the email (more or less) weekly.

-I named this project after the Constantines song (from their first album).
-Steve gave me his blessing to call it that, although I admit I asked him years after I started using the name.
+I named this project after a Constantines song that addresses the music industry from an outsider's perspective.
+Steve kindly gave me his retroactive blessing to use the name, not that I gave him much of a choice.
 Perhaps he was just being nice.

-Some Party's based in Niagara Falls, Ontario, within the lands addressed in Treaty 381.
-You can find me on [Twitter](https://twitter.com/adamwhite), [Instagram](https://www.instagram.com/adamwhite/), and through email at [adam@someparty.ca](mailto:adam@someparty.ca).
-You're free to add me to your mailing list, PR folk.
+Some Party's based in Niagara Falls, Ontario, within the lands addressed by Treaty 381.

+You can find me at my increasingly inactive [Twitter](https://twitter.com/adamwhite) and [Instagram](https://www.instagram.com/adamwhite/) accounts, or directly through email at [adam@someparty.ca](mailto:adam@someparty.ca).
+You're free to add me to your mailing lists, PR folk, but note that the mission statement of this publication precludes me from writing about bands from North Dakota and the like.

 ##Why Canada?